 During Ogden Restaurant Week you can enjoy mouth-watering appetizers, entrees, desserts, pastries and beverages from Ogden’s finest downtown restaurants.

 Angry Goat Pub & Kitchen is one of Ogden’s newest eateries and boasts one of the city’s broadest beer selections.
 Be sure to order the Angry Goat Balls for an appetizer.
 Don’t worry…it’s not one of those cuisines that’s based on a dare, like “Rocky Mountain Oysters.”
-The Angry Goat currently operates under a dining club license which allows it a full bar along with all-ages access.
-Under Utah’s ever-changing liquor laws, it will likely transition to a 21+ establishment this summer.
-In the meantime, some great family dining is to be had.
+The Angry Goat is a 21+ bar and restaurant.
 Angry Goat also features live music on most weekends.
 Check their Facebook page for a current schedule.

 A century ago, when every transcontinental railroad passenger stepped off the platform and wandered up the street, Ogden was known for the breadth and quality of its cuisine.
 The Union Pacific trains that transported passengers from east to west also hauled the freshest steaks and chops from the stockyards in Kansas City.
 The Central Pacific trains moving people from west to east pulled cars of fresh oysters, seafood, and produce from California.
 All of those trains met in Ogden and Harley & Buck’s may be the best representation of what Ogden dining used to be.
 Its brick walls, tall ceilings, and rich, wood appointments are the perfect setting to enjoy Harley & Buck’s cuisine.